manzurahmed/manjaro-software-installation-guide/README.md

 ### fluxgui
 Better lighting for Linux.
 Open source GUI for xflux.

-- Install using "Add/Remove Software" feature using AUR.
+- From "Start", open "Add/Remove Software" and look for "xflux-gui-git".
+Build it.
-- After completing installation, you should see "f.lux indicator applet".
+- After completing installation, press Start and look for **f.lux indicator applet**.
 Click on it.
 This little app's icon should appear in the panel (like, Windows's taskbar).
 Right-click on it, and choose Preferences.
 In this screen, choose your desired color temperature.
 Finally check the "Autostart f.lux indicator applet" to start automatically when Manjaro starts.

 # Nikon RAW .NEF Driver